 \subsection{Presentation}

-Given a continuous-time and continuous-space Markov process with an absorbing state, we are interested in this work in the long time behavior of the process conditionally on not being absorbed --not being "extinct".
-More precisely, we wish first to highlight key conditions on the process such that the marginal of the process --at time $t$-- conditioned on not being extinct --also at time $t$-- (the \textbf{DCNE}) converges as $t\ifty$ to a unique distribution $\alpha$, called the \textbf{quasi-stationary distribution} (the \textbf{QSD}) --cf. Subsection~\ref{sec:abs} and \ref{sec:ECV}, or chapter 2 in \cite{coll} for more details on this notion.
-The techniques we use allow us to establish not only the existence and uniqueness of the QSD, but also the exponential convergence in total variation norm --cf. Theorem~\ref{AllPho}.
+Given a continuous-time and continuous-space Markov process with an absorbing state, we are interested in this work in the long time behavior of the process conditionally on not being absorbed (not being "extinct").

+More precisely, our first concern is on the marginal ---at time $t$--- conditioned on not being extinct ---also at time $t$--- (the \textbf{MCNE} in short).
+We wish to highlight key conditions on the process such that these MCNE converge as $t\rightarrow \infty$ to a unique distribution $\alpha$.
+This limiting distribution is called the \textbf{quasi-stationary distribution} (the \textbf{QSD}) ---cf Subsections~\ref{U:sec:abs} and \ref{U:sec:ECV}, or chapter 2 in \cite{coll} for more details on this notion.
+The techniques we use allow us to establish not only the existence and uniqueness of the QSD, but also the exponential convergence in total variation norm, cf Theorem~\ref{U:AllPho}.

-In addition, we deduce the existence of a specific eigenfunction $\eta$ of the infinitesimal generator, with the same eigenvalue as the QSD.
-It is approached by finite time estimates of the relative extinction $\eta_t(x)$ (at time $t$ with $x$ as starting point) --cf. \Req{EtaT} and Theorem \ref{EtaECV}.
-This convergence motivates the name \textbf{survival capacity} that we give to $\eta$ --sometimes described as the "reproductive value" in ecological models.
-Again, the convergence is exponential --but not uniform over $\cX$ in our case.
+In addition, we deduce, under the same conditions, the existence of a specific eigenfunction $\heig$ of the infinitesimal generator, with the same eigenvalue as the QSD.
+As time goes to infinity, the renormalizing factor at time $t$ behaves asymptotically as $\heig \, \exp[-\lambda t]$, cf \Req{U:EtaT} and Theorem \ref{U:EtaECV}.
+This convergence motivates the name \textbf{survival capacity} that we give to $\heig$ (sometimes described as the "reproductive value" in ecological models).
+Again, the convergence is exponential, but not uniform over the state space in our case.
 Moreover, we deduce the existence of the \textbf{Q-process}.
-Its marginal at time $t$ is given by the limit --as $T\ifty$-- of the marginal of the original process at time $t$ conditioned on not being extinct at time $T$, cf. Theorem \ref{QECV}.
+Its marginal at time $t$ is given by the limit (as $T\rightarrow \infty$) of the marginal of the original process at time $t$ conditioned on not being extinct at time $T$, cf Theorem \ref{U:QECV}.
 Thus, it is often described as the process conditioned to never be absorbed.
-Finally, we deduce the existence and uniqueness of its stationary distribution $\beta$ together with a property related to exponential ergodicity for the Q-process.
+Finally, we deduce for the Q-process the existence and uniqueness of its stationary distribution $\beta$ together with a property related to exponential ergodicity. \\